What is TRADACOMS?

 Introduction

-TRADACOMS (Trading Data Communications Standard) is an early EDI standard that was originally introduced in 1982 and was primarily used in the UK retail sector.
+TRADACOMS stands for Trading Data Communications Standard is an early EDI standard that was originally introduced in 1982 and was primarily used in the UK retail sector.
 It was maintained and extended by the UK Article Numbering Association, now called GS1 UK.
-Slowly this standard become less obsolescent as its development of it effectively ceased in 1995.
+Slowly this standard became less obsolescent as its development effectively ceased in 1995.
 Despite this, it has proved durable and most of the retail EDI traffic in the UK still uses it today.

-The TRADACOMS standard provides a set of syntax rules to structure data, an interactive exchange protocol (I-EDI), and standard messages which allow multiple countries or regions and industries to exchange documents.
+The TRADACOMS standard provides a set of syntax rules to structure data, an interactive exchange protocol (I-EDI), and standard messages that allow multiple countries regions, and industries to exchange documents.

 TRADACOMS has a set definition of segments and elements, which describe the information held within the documents.
 This data can inform the recipient of a variety of different business documents, such as Invoices, Orders, and Delivery Notices.